Boeing VC-25B Bridge: United States Air Force (2025–present)

-On May 21, 2025, the Secretary of the Air Force, Troy Meink, announced that the Secretary of Defense, Pete Hegseth, had formally accepted the plane and instructed the Pentagon to adjust it to the operational needs for the presidential plane.
-On May 28, the Washington Post reported that no deal had been agreed to because Qatar required a memorandum of understanding confirming that any transfer request had been initiated by the United States in order to ensure that Qatar had no legal liability.
-Hegseth signed the memorandum of understanding on July 7.
-The cost of upgrading the plane was officially classified and hidden inside the over-budget LGM-35 Sentinel nuclear missile modernization program, but was estimated to be at $934 million due to an unexplained transfer of funds from the project.
-On July 28, the Freedom of the Press Foundation sued the government for release of a legal memorandum signed by United States Attorney General Pam Bondi that had reportedly declared the acceptance of the gift permissible under the law.
-The Foundation had asked for release of the memorandum under the provisions of the Freedom of Information Act on May 15 and were told that processing of the request would take 620 days.
+On 21 May 2025, the Secretary of the Air Force, Troy Meink, announced that the Secretary of Defense, Pete Hegseth, had formally accepted the plane and instructed the Pentagon to adjust it to the operational needs for the presidential plane.
+On 28 May, the Washington Post reported that no deal had been agreed to because Qatar required a memorandum of understanding confirming that any transfer request had been initiated by the United States in order to ensure that Qatar had no legal liability.
+Hegseth signed the memorandum of understanding on 7 July.

+The cost of upgrading the plane was officially classified and hidden inside the over-budget LGM-35 Sentinel nuclear missile modernization program, but was estimated to be at $934 million due to an unexplained transfer of funds from the missile project.
+In July 2025, The New York Times reported that an unexplained transfer of $934 million from the missile project was transferred to retrofit the Qatari jet.
+The confidential nature of the total cost of upgrading the jet, and the fund transfer from the missile program, sparked controversy.
+Around the same time, in mid 2025, Secretary Meink told Members of Congress that the Air Force was diverting funds from the missile program to pay for the Qatari 747 / Air Force One work.

-On August 8, the aircraft was flown under a new registration, N7478D, to Waco, Texas.
-On September 15, it was reported that modification work by the Air Force had begun.
+On 8 August, the aircraft was flown under a new registration, N7478D, to Waco, Texas.
+On 15 September, it was reported that modification work by the Air Force had begun.
 The aircraft's future role was described as "executive airlift support" rather than "presidential transport".
+These modifications were carried out by L3Harris.

+In late January 2026, the Air Force indicated that it was on track to deliver the "VC-25 bridge aircraft" for use by mid 2026, though various indications – including a letter from converter AMAC to the Federal Aviation Administration, requesting expedited validation – suggested that corners were being cut, and some work not done, to ready it in time.
+According to former Secretary of the Air Force Frank Kendall III, the aircraft lacks some of the security, communications, and support modifications that are otherwise standard for Air Force One aircraft.

+On 1 May 2026, the Air Force announced that N7478D, now the "VC-25B Bridge" aircraft, had completed modifications by L3Harris and finished flight testing.
+The aircraft was painted with Trump's preferred red, white, and blue livery, with delivery to the Presidential Airlift Group planned for mid 2026.
+In May 2026, Reuters reported that the White House intended for the VC-25B Bridge aircraft to be operational by 4 July 2026, the 250th anniversary of the United States.

+The Boeing VC-25B Bridge pictured inside a hangar at Joint Base Andrews during its official unveiling in June 2026.